PsychNeuro/ed1/book/glossary.md

 #### behaviorism
 is a school of psychology that was dominant during the period of 1900 -- 1950, which restricted study strictly to the +objective measurement of behavior, in contrast to the +subjective +introspection that was dominant previously.

+#### benzodiazepines
+are a class of drugs that act as +GABA +agonists, increasing the level of +inhibition in the brain, resulting in sedation, calming, and ultimately, unconsciousness.

 #### bidirectional
 means going in two directions, typically referring to connectivity in the brain, where there are connections from area A to area B, and also *reciprocal* connections back from B to A.  Often, these connections are organized in a +hierarchy in terms of +bottom-up connections going from the sensory inputs to higher areas, and +top-down connections going from the higher level internal areas back down to lower, more sensory areas.